11notes/docker-postgres/project.md

 ${{ content_synopsis }} This image will run postgres as postgres with the database postgres and the password you set initially.
 Why so simple?
 Because 99.9% of all containers that need postgres, are happy with the default settings, no different dbname, different dbuser, whatever needed.
-It also adds a simple backup scheduler that will backup your database if ``` POSTGRES_BACKUP_SCHEDULE``` is set.
+It also adds a simple backup scheduler that will backup your database if ```POSTGRES_BACKUP_SCHEDULE``` is set.
 It allows for incremental backups too if enabled.

+**Supported PostgreSQL versions:** 15, 16, 17 and 18

 ${{ content_uvp }} Good question!
 Because ...